TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/031 Navigate To Edit.md

 The testing was done by manually typing in the URI in the address bar of the browser.
 That is inconvenient for a user.

-We will add a column to the table View Todos, with a button, which when clicked, will take you to the EditTodo page.
+We will add a column to the table in View Todos, with a button, which when clicked, will take you to the EditTodo page.

 ![img.png](Resources/LetsDoThis.png)